gh-andre/KeePassFont/README.md

   point.
-* Once font size changes are applied, tested and committed, `README.md` should be updated to reflect the new application version and any additional changes and should be cherry-picked to `master`.
+* Once font size changes are applied, tested and committed, `README.md` should be updated to reflect the new application version and any additional changes and should be cherry-picked to `main`.

 ## Building